Proofhouse

 WORKFLOW CONTEXT

-ACTIVECaptures how work actually runs so the rest of the platform has a grounded, queryable model of operational reality.
+ACTIVECaptures how the operational workflow actually runs so the rest of the platform has a grounded, queryable operating record.

 WORKFLOW OBJECTS

-Create a live model of the workflow, not just a pile of source files.
+Create a live model of the workflow, not just a pile of tasks or source files.

 OWNERSHIP + ESCALATION